 For current members, nothing will change.
-However, if you choose to add a 10 & Under, 11 to 17 or Performance Basic Certification and are successful, then your current PTR Certification will be transferred to Adult Development and your second Basic Certification will be added.
-You will then have two PTR Basic Certifications with the possibility to add a third/fourth.
+However, if you choose to add a 10 & Under, 11 to 17, Performance or Senior Development Level 1 Certification and are successful, then your current PTR Certification will be transferred to Adult Development and your second Level 1 Certification will be added.
+You will then have two PTR Level 1 Certifications with the possibility to add a third, fourth or fifth.

 • 10 & Under: $120

 • 11 to 17: $120

 • Adult Development: $120